Integrating Jenkins with Source Control (Git)

 2. Select the Git option.
 If you do not see this option, please verify that the Git plugin was installed correctly in the previous step.

-3. In the Repository URL field, enter the absolute path to the local Git repository prepared for you:
+3. In the Repository URL field, enter the local repository URL prepared for this lab:

 1. Leave the Branch Specifier as the default, */master.
 This tells Jenkins to use the master branch.